Incident Report Template | Major Incident Management

 Incident Report in ITIL Incident Management

-Incident reporting is one of most important phase in Major Incident Management.
-Incident report is an authentic and authorized information written in Incident Report Template, explaining the complete details of an incident like what is the incident about, when did the incident occur, where did the incident occur, what is the time taken to resolve the incident, who resolved the incident, who all have handled the incident (how many functional and horizontal escalations have happened), what troubleshooting steps were taken to resolve the issue, and what customer satisfaction score was received on resolving the incident.
+Incident reporting is one of the most important phases in Major Incident Management.
+An incident report is authentic and authorized information written in Incident Report Template, explaining the complete details of an incident like what is the incident about, when did the incident occur, where did the incident occur, what is the time taken to resolve the incident, who resolved the incident, who all have handled the incident (how many functional and horizontal escalations have happened), what troubleshooting steps were taken to resolve the issue, and what customer satisfaction score was received on resolving the incident.

-An incident report provides accurate and consolidated summary on an incident to the requester and higher-level management and to help the management, to make quick and wise decisions with the reports provided.
-Also, to record the information regarding the incident and lessons learnt.
+An incident report provides an accurate and consolidated summary of an incident to the requester and higher-level management and to helps the management, to make quick and wise decisions with the reports provided.
+Also, to record the information regarding the incident and lessons learned.
 This incident report information will be useful for bringing awareness to the management and it improves (effectiveness & efficiency) the IT incident management operations.

 How to use the Incident Report Template